l4rm4nd/VoucherVault/README.md

 This administrative account has full privileges to the Django admin panel, located at `/admin`.

 Therefore, all database model entries can be read and modified by this user.
 Additionally, new user accounts and groups can be freely created too.

+Finally, Single-Sign-On (SSO) via OIDC is supported.
+Check out the environment variables above as well as the [wiki](https://github.com/l4rm4nd/VoucherVault/wiki/02-%E2%80%90-Authentication#oidc-authentication).

 ## 📷 Screenshots

-> [!TIP]
-> Support for light and dark theme available!

 <img src="screenshots/dashboard.png">